Citentel/API_project_shop/readme.md

 chmod -R 777 /var
 chmod -R 777 /jwt
 ```
+Then fill in the configuration in the .env file
+Set your app email address in services.yaml

 Now you can try to run the server
 ```
 php bin/console server:run